LeadRDRK/Winenobe/README.md

 # Winenobe
 Winenobe is a script which semi-automatically installs Finobe and adds URI handlers.

 This script is not created or officially supported by the Finobe team.

-It might not work correctly.
+Join our Discord server: https://discord.gg/ZHP5TxT
 # Dependencies
 - Wine Staging (Wine Stable and Wine Dev have a bug which prevents the camera from working properly.)
 - wget